How Skipping Movies with Sex Scenes Prepared Me for the Coronavirus

 Luther expands on this idea: “I shall avoid places and persons where my presence is not needed in order not to become contaminated and thus perchance infect and pollute others, and so cause their death as a result of my negligence.”
 This is not the commitment to change your lifestyle ultimately to protect yourself.
 It is also not a willingness to change your lifestyle only if and when you know you’ve been infected.
 Rather, Luther espouses a commitment to change your lifestyle right now so that you avoid even the chance of unwittingly infecting and harming others.

 Luther doesn’t use the term “social distancing,” but that is exactly what he is referring to.
 And just as he has strong words for those who forsake their neighbor and flee the plague, so he has strong words for those who fail to isolate themselves for the good of their neighbor.
-He says, “[I]f some are so foolish as not to take precautions but aggravate the contagion, then the devil has a heyday and many will die.”
+He says, “[Some] wish to prove how independent they are…[and when they] are so foolish as not to take precautions but aggravate the contagion, then the devil has a heyday and many will die.”
 He adds that “this is a grievous offense to God and to man.”

 THE COST OF DISCIPLESHIP